ramann/smartcard-luks/README.md

 # opensc_luks
-## How to use a PKCS#15-compliant smartcard to unlock a LUKS encrypted root
+## How to use a PKCS#15-compliant smartcard to unlock a LUKS encrypted /root
 This has been tested on Ubuntu 14.04 LTS with a Feitian PKI (FTCOS/PK-01C) smartcard and a generic USB smartcard reader.
+The Ubuntu instance has an unencrypted /boot partition and an encrypted /root partition.
 Essential info for unlocking the partition was found here: https://blog.g3rt.nl/luks-smartcard-or-token.html.
-After many VM restarts I was able to put together the patches for the initramfs hook and script.
+After many VM restarts I was able to put together the patches for the initramfs hook and script and am successfully using this on several laptops.

 ### The general steps:
 * Erase and initialize card